onera/Maia/doc/user_manual/factory.rst

-The number, size, and repartition (over the processes) of the created partitions is controlled through the ``zone_to_parts`` keyword argument: each process must provide a dictionary associating the name of every distributed zone to a list of floats.
+The number, size, and repartition (over the processes) of the created partitions is controlled through the ``zone_to_parts`` keyword argument: each process must provide a dictionary associating the path of every distributed zone to a list of floats.
 For a given distributed zone, current process will receive as many partitions as the length of the list (missing path or empty list means no partitions); the size of these partitions corresponds to the values in the list (expressed in fraction of the input zone).